-Let’s accumulate more green in 2017!
+Let’s accumulate more green!
 I want you to do more than survive, Cronies.
 Floundering about without a solid spending and saving plan can leave you treading water, and struggling for air.
 Put on your goggles, baby.
 It’s time to find the money.

 Create a budget.